George Pomeroy Colley: First Boer War

 On 17 February 1881, Sir Evelyn Wood, who had been appointed second in command, arrived at Newcastle with some additional troops, afterwards returning to Pietermaritzburg, and on 26 February, by a night march, Colley, with part of the troops, occupied, after an arduous climb of eight hours, a height known as Majuba, with a commanding view overlooking the Boer camp.
-The next morning, after a comparatively harmless fusillade, the hill was suddenly and quite unexpectedly carried by a rush of the Boers, Colley being shot dead by a rifle bullet through the forehead.
-As Edward Mahon, Surgeon, later explained to Sir George’s brother Henry:
+The next morning, Colley was informed Boers were advancing on the British position.
+He took no action until subordinates impressed upon him the seriousness of the situation.
+Engaging at range, they picked off the British, Colley being shot dead by a rifle bullet through the forehead.
+As Edward Mahon, Surgeon, later explained to Sir George's brother Henry:

 'I saw him [the General] near the centre of the plateau on the top of the hill.
 They [the Boers] asked me to identify him, and this I did.
 He was only wounded once, and that through the top of the skull.
 Death must have been instantaneous.
 From the direction of the wound, he must have been facing the Boers when hit.'

 On the same day, London received a cable that Colley had been killed.
 The Prime Minister was ill in bed when he received the news, which he referred to as "The Hand of Judgment?" and interpreted as a punishment for his Africa policy.

 He is buried at Mount Prospect Cemetery, Natal.
 Colley's death persuaded the Imperial government to act, to reassert its authority.
 The Queen urged the negotiating convention to avoid "troubles" in South Africa.
 In August the Pretoria session opened, and a British Resident was proposed as a permanent Crown representative in which was described as "an illusionist's trick".
-The Volksraad would have to ratify the Convention's proceedings if the Boer republic was to accept its own freedom reinforcing their own volkisch, nationhood and identity.
+The Volksraad would have to ratify the convention's proceedings if the Boer republic was to accept its own freedom reinforcing their own volkisch, nationhood and identity.
 "The government", said Gladstone, sought to "signalise itself by walking in the plain and simple ways of right and justice, and which desires never to build up an empire except in the happiness of the governed."
 Lord Salisbury was disgusted by the convention, demanding that the empire's suzerainty was immediately enforced.
 Colley's defeat and death highlighted the strains and tensions between empire and the governed, local governance and an Imperial Parliament.

 Family

 Colley married, in 1878, Edith, daughter of Major General H. Meade Hamilton, CB.
-They had no children but, by his marriage to Elizabeth Wingfield, Sir George's brother Henry FitzGeorge Colley was the father of ten children, including George Colley (whose descendants include historian Turtle Bunbury and designer Sasha Sykes), Edward Colley (who went down with the Titanic), Florence Bowen (the mother of Elizabeth Bowen), Gertrude Fiennes (great-grandmother to the actors Ralph Fiennes and Joseph Fiennes) and Bessie (who married Frederick Coplestone, the first Chief Justice of Burma).
+They had no children but, by his marriage to Elizabeth Wingfield, Sir George's brother Henry FitzGeorge Colley was the father of ten children.